 In making the decision the Judge noted that these awards still left Karla and Agon with most of the estate (over £1m).
 The Judge also stated that Wynford’s wishes should not hinder the reasonable provision for Joan’s maintenance.

 There are two key points to take away from this case:

 - Cohabitees are able to successfully secure financial provision even where provision has not been made in a will;

 - There is no hard and fast rule that accommodation must be made available by way of a life interest (as in Ilott (Respondent) v The Blue Cross and others (Appellants) UKSC 1), rather than an outright transfer (even where life expectancy may be short).

-The case shows that awards made under the Act are always dependant on the facts of each particular case.
+The case shows that awards made under the Inheritance (Provision for Family and Dependants) Act 1975 are always dependant on the facts of each particular case.

 If it can be shown that you are financially dependent upon the deceased and insufficient or no provision has made for you, it may be possible to bring a claim for reasonable financial provision.
 In addition, specific family members are also be entitled to bring a claim for reasonable financial provision and it is only on a case by case basis that an assessment can be made to establish if a claimant is likely to be successful.